NMC Fitness to Practise Hearings

 The NMC Hearing Sanction Stage: In the event that the NMC panel determines that a nurse’s fitness to practise is currently impaired, the case will move to the Sanction Stage.
 The NMC panel will determine whether a sanction should be imposed in light of the findings of fact, findings of misconduct, and findings of impairment.
 The nurse can once again give evidence of insight and learning, and mitigation.
 The nurse can also call further witness evidence.
 The nurse must demonstrate that she is at low risk of repeating her mistakes, demonstrate that she is competent, and has developed or is developing insight.
 The nurse should identify any future learning points and compile a programme or action plan as to how she is going to achieve her aims.
 She should provide strong evidence of engagement in the process of rehabilitation if there are certain health issues that have caused the nurse to act in the way charged.
 The barrister for the NMC will make a closing speech and might suggest the sanction that should be imposed.
 The nurse or her barrister can then reply, making submissions on the sanction that should be imposed in all of the circumstances.
 The panel can ask questions at any time.

 The panels on both the NMC Investigating Committee and the NMC Conduct Committee are made up of nurses and lay people who are independently appointed, and who are independent of the NMC itself.
-The above process is modified for those cases where the nurse’s health is a strong and ongoing contributory factor to any alleged wrongdoing.
-There is also a slightly modified procedure where a nurse faces allegations of impairment due to a lack of competence.
+The above process is modified for those cases where the nurse’s ill-health is a past and ongoing contributory factor, relevant to the alleged wrongdoing.
+There is also a slightly different, modified procedure when a nurse faces allegations of impairment due to a lack of competence.

 Nurses Defence Service provides legal services to nurses in the UK, in relation to NMC proceedings and other aspects of law that affect nurses.
 For legal advice or legal representation in relation to NMC hearings, call us without obligation on: 0800 0122 506